prashanthpx/gobyexamples/GUIDES.md

 # Go by Examples and Mistakes — Guides Index

-This repository teaches Go with runnable examples, intentional mistakes, and interview‑grade explanations.
+This repository teaches Go with runnable examples, intentional mistakes, and practical explanations.
 Each folder has a focused guide that:
 - Explains fundamentals and advanced concepts
-- Shows common mistakes and how to fix them (with interview‑ready language)
+- Shows common mistakes and how to fix them
 - Provides best practices and performance notes
 - Keeps all examples compilable and exact